 At each session we provide a wide variety of activities including sand and water play, painting, modelling, puzzles, games, dressing up, construction toys, computer, play dough, music, singing and dancing.

-Your child will visit our allotment at Cogges Manor Farm and take part in Forest School from the September to the July before they start primary school.
+Your child will visit Cogges Manor Farm and take part in Forest School from the November to the July before they start primary school.
 We have a garden with a patio area for bikes, scooters and cars, a large outdoor sand pit and a grassy area for other apparatus such as a slide or climbing equipment.

 All children will need to be dressed appropriately for the weather as we have an open door policy where children can access the garden at any time during the session, children do go out in the rain but if it is very heavy we do alternative activities inside.